-The results in Table 4 indicated that academic impairment and social support (from significant others, family and friends) jointly predicted resilient behavior among physically-challenged in-school adolescents [R^2 =.27, F (4,373) = 34.22, p <.01], accounting for 27% of the variance observed in resilient.
+The results in Table 4 indicated that academic impairment and social support (significant others, family and friends support) jointly predicted resilient behavior among physically-challenged in-school adolescents [ $R^2$ =.27, F (4,373) = 34.22, p <.01].
+This implies that academic impairment and social support contributed 27% variance observed in resilient behavior among physically-challenged in-school adolescents.

-H4: Male physically-challenged in-school adolescents were hypothesized to demonstrate higher resilient behavior than their female counterparts.
-The hypothesis was tested using an independent sample t-test, and the result is presented in Table 5.
+H4: Male physically-challenged in-school adolescents would demonstrate higher resilient behavior than their female physically-challenged counterparts.
+The hypothesis was tested with a t-test of independent samples and the result is presented in Table 5.

-Table 5T-test of independent samples showing gender differences on resilient behavior among physically-challenged in-school adolescents
+Table 5.
+T-test of independent samples showing gender differences on resilient behavior among physically-challenged in-school adolescents